 When deciding whether or not a company’s stock is a good addition to your portfolio, you need to analyze various aspects of the company.
 Looking at the financial position of the company can help you figure out whether or not a stock is likely to make a good buy for your portfolio.
 One of the fundamentals to consider is profit margin.
-There are three common profit margin considerations that can provide you with helpful insight regarding a company:
+Here are three common profit margin considerations to provide helpful insight regarding a company.

 1. Gross Profit Margin

 The gross profit margin is what the company makes after the cost of goods sold is accounted for.
 The formula for determining gross profit margin is to subtract the cost of goods sold from the sales, and then divide that number by total sales.

 If a company has made $10 million in sales, and the cost of goods is $3 million, the profit margin is:

 $10 million - $3 million = $7 million. $7 million / $10 million = 0.70, or 70%.